mahirrudin/grafana-speedtest/README.md

 >
 > Make sure you run the commands below from the project directory.

-1. Build the speedtest-grafana container image using the command: `docker-compose build`
+1. Build the speedtest-grafana container image using the command: `docker compose build`

-2. Set the `SPEEDTEST_SERVER_ID` environment variable located in the [.env](.env) file to the server ID to perform speedtests against.

-    > [!NOTE]
-    >
-    > If you don't know any server IDs, run the following command and they will be shown: `docker run --rm -it speedtest-grafana:0.0.2 /librespeed --list`

-3. Modify any other environment variables located in the [.env](.env) file.
+2. Modify any other environment variables located in the [.env](.env) file.

     > [!WARNING]
     >